LED 101: What Is LED Lighting Made Of

 An LED light bulb is a solid-state lighting (SSL) device.
 That means it contains no gasses — unlike incandescent and fluorescent bulbs, which contain argon gas.
 This gas-free construction makes LED bulbs safer and more efficient in producing illumination.

 Instead of heating a filament with an electrical current until it’s hot enough to glow with light the way incandescent bulbs do, LED technology passes energy through a semiconductor to produce light.
 The semiconductor is typically a solid chemical agent or compound that can conduct electricity, embedded in a circuit board.
 An LED light is formed when bringing P-Type (+) and N-Type (-) semiconductors together that form a PN Junction.
 LEDS are considered more environmentally friendly lights because they contain none of the harmful substances found in other lighting types, like lead and mercury.
-Most LEDs are designed to run on low voltage (12-24V), but many can run on higher voltages (120-277V).
+Most LED lights are designed to run on low voltage (12-24V), but many can run on higher voltages (120-277V).

 The illumination from an LED bulb shines in only one direction whereas CFLs and incandescents put out heat and light in all directions.
 This “directional” light source is part of what makes LEDs more energy efficient and appropriate for a variety of applications.
 They can be configured to produce a rainbow of colored light, as well as a wide range of white lighting color temperatures, measured in Kelvins from warmest candlelight (2000K) to neutral white (3500K) to the coolest bluish white (5000K+).